cluoma/pictureframe/README.md

 `pictureframe.cgi` receives the form data from `submit.html` in the multipart encoded POST request.
 The users name, message, and the name of the picture are stored in an SQLite3 database at the location supplied by the user.

-`pictureframe_viwer.cgi` queries the SQLite3 database for a picture that hasn't been displayed yet and is shown in a fullscreen browser view.
+`pictureframe_viewer.cgi` queries the SQLite3 database for a picture that hasn't been displayed yet and is shown in a fullscreen browser view.
 The user must supply the correct password in the URI query string to access the pictures.

 ### Installation
 Ensure that sqlite3 and libexif -dev libraries are installed on your OS.
 Twitter's bootstrap CSS should also be installed in your webservers directory.
 If not, copy the `bootstrap.css` file in this repo to `/css/` in your webservers root directory.